Respiratory Hygiene and Infections

 Lower respiratory tract infections (LRTIs) may involve the large airways or lungs, for example:

-Respiratory symptoms may occur in the absence of infection, for example as a result of dry cabin air in aircraft, or as a result of exposure to allergens and air pollution.
+Respiratory symptoms may also occur due to environmental factors such as prolonged periods spent in aircraft cabins where the air is dry, or as a result of exposure to allergens or air pollution.

-All travellers, whatever the destination, are potentially at risk of RTIs.
-Risk of transmission is increased by crowding, for example in airports, aircraft cabins, hotels, cruise ships, bars and clubs.
-The risk and severity of infection is increased by pre-existing conditions such as chronic obstructive pulmonary disease, asthma, asplenism and immune-suppression.
+All travellers, whatever the destination, are potentially at risk of developing RTIs.
+Risk of transmission is increased whenever there is crowding of people such as in airports, aircraft cabins or public transport; at mass gatherings; hotels, bars and clubs or on cruise ships.
+The risk of infection is increased if you have an underlying medical condition such as chronic obstructive pulmonary disease, asthma or any condition affecting your immune system.

 You can reduce your risk of acquiring and spreading respiratory infections by practising good respiratory hygiene, such as:

-Vaccination against some infections, such as pneumococcal and flu (influenza) are available and are recommended for certain risk groups in the UK.
-Your GP or nurse can advise if you are in a risk group - if it is advisable for you, you should be up-to-date prior to travel.
+Vaccinations against some respiratory infections, such as pneumococcal and flu (influenza) are available and are recommended for certain people who fall into a high risk groups in the UK.
+Your GP or nurse can advise if you fall within a risk group.
+If these vaccines are recommended, you should make sure you have them before travelling.

 If you develop an acute respiratory illness during travel you should:

-- ensure your nose and mouth are covered when coughing or sneezing with disposable tissues, dispose of them appropriately and wash your hands
+- ensure your nose and mouth are covered with disposable tissues when coughing and sneezing, dispose of used tissues hygienically and wash your hands frequently

-- seek medical attention if unwell, feverish or if symptoms persist for three weeks or more.
+- seek medical attention if you become unwell, feverish or if your symptoms become severe

-URTIs are mainly caused by viruses and may cause:
+URTIs are mostly caused by viruses and may cause:

-- cold symptoms such as a sore throat, blocked or runny nose, sneezing and coughing
+- common cold symptoms such as a sore throat, a blocked or runny nose, sneezing and coughing

-- "flu-like" symptoms such as headache, fever and muscle tenderness.
+- "flu-like" symptoms such as a headache, fever, exhaustion and muscle aches

 LRTIs such as bronchitis and pneumonia are less common.
 Most bronchitis cases are caused by viruses, whereas most pneumonia cases are due to bacteria.
-LRTIs may cause:
+LRTIs may cause symptoms such as:

-- cough, often productive of green, brown or blood-stained spit
+- a cough, often productive of green, brown or blood-stained spit

 Treatment will depend on the cause of your RTI:

-- bacterial RTIs, such as pneumonia – often require antibiotic treatment.
-Hospital admission may be necessary for those that become very unwell.
+- bacterial RTIs, such as pneumonia, often require antibiotic treatment.
+Mild illness can often be treated at home with rest and drinking plenty of fluids.
+Hospital admission may be necessary if you develop any complications or become very unwell.